kkufieta/CarND-Vehicle-Detection/writeup_template.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-First, I split my data into training and validation data.
+First, I split my data into training and validation data (Lines 323-346).
 I did that before shuffling them, so I could have data samples that are different for training and testing.
 If I would have shuffled before splitting, I would have had very similar images in both training and testing set, and validation accuracy would show a 98-99% accuracy, which is not correct.

+Next, I applied the feature extraction on all the data (Lines 352-384).
+After that, I scaled the features (Lines 388-404).
+Finally I shuffled them (Lines 405-412).

-I trained my classifier with a penalty parameter of `C=3e-6` to avoid overfitting.
+I trained my classifier with a penalty parameter of `C=3e-6` to avoid overfitting (Lines 415-430).

+Once I trained it, I tested its performance on both the validation set and part of the training set (Lines 432-443).
+Those have to be compared to detect overfitting.
+I used both test and training accuracy to optimize the penalty parameter `C` until I received a result I was happy with.

+Once trained, I pickled my classifier (Lines 446-463).

 ###Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I used the sliding window approach with HOG-subsampling from Udacity.
+I used the sliding window approach with HOG-subsampling from Udacity (Lines 503-595).
 It is much faster than a simple sliding window approach, reduces video processing from 10 hours to 1 hour (for the 50 second project video).

-The sliding window approach reads in the area of the image that needs to be processed, and runs the HOG algorithm on it, saving HOG features for the entire image.
-Afterwards, it samples the image by moving the sliding window over it, extracting the respective indices to get the corresponding HOG values.
-Additionaly, it runs the binned color features and the color histogram on each window, combines all features and uses the classifier to predict whether there is a car within the current window, or not.
+The sliding window approach reads in the area of the image that needs to be processed, and runs the HOG algorithm on it (Lines 541-546), saving HOG features for the entire image.
+Afterwards, it samples the image by moving the sliding window over it (Lines 549-593), extracting the respective indices to get the corresponding HOG values.
+Additionaly, it runs the binned color features and the color histogram on each window (Lines 570-572), combines all features and uses the classifier to predict whether there is a car within the current window, or not (Line 581).
 Once classified, it moves the window by a number of pixels defined in `cells_per_step`, and repeats the process.

 This sliding window approach does allow to look for cars in windows with various sizes.
-This can be specified by the `scale`.
-It scales the image.
-The sliding window size remains the same size, so when the image is scaled to appear bigger, we're effectively scanning a smaller portion of the image at a time (smaller windows).
+This can be specified by the `scale` parameter.
+It scales the image to be larger or smaller, while the sliding window size remains the same size.
+When the image is scaled to appear bigger, we're effectively scanning a smaller portion of the image at a time (smaller windows).
 When the image is scaled to be smaller, we're effectively scanning a larger portion of the image at a time (larger windows).
+This is important, because cars appear larger or smaller in the image, based on their location.

-Through extensive testing found that overlapping the windows by at least 75% gives good result.
+I found through extensive testing that overlapping the windows by at least 75% gives good result.
 Also window sizes of 150, 130, 100, 75 and 50 pixels give quite good results and cover cars close by as well as cars further away.
 This led me to choose the following window sizes:

 * scale=2.3, cells_per_step=1
 * scale=1.9, cells_per_step=1
 * scale=1.4, cells_per_step=2
 * scale=1, cells_per_step=2

-I chose to search the image between roughly `400` to `650` in y-direction, and in the entire x-direction span.
+I chose to search the image between roughly `400px` to `650px` in y-direction, and in the entire x-direction span.
 That way I could focus on the street only, and avoid getting false positives in the sky and trees.
 No need to scan the hood of the car, either.

 This image shows what my sliding window algorithm covers in an image: